 From Manhattan, take the QTrain (Yellow) to Avenue J in Brooklyn.
 Go downstairs, walk west about one short block.
 The store front is so old and weathered, you might overlook it at first.
 Look for the line!

-I was there just the other day, had two slices, one plain, one sausage.
+I was there just recently, had two slices, one plain, one sausage.
 I’ll stick with plain in the future.
 Fine, unadulterated, Di Fara’s crust really sets it apart from generic pizza.